Confidentiality of communications between patients and their doctors and therapists

 - In certain legal proceedings relating to infectious diseases, toxic agents, insurance investigations and civil lawsuits.10

-Charged with a crime in Nevada?
+Charged with a crime?
 Call us for help…

 - NRS 49.215 (2).